Small Cell Lung Cancer: Staging and Treatment

 Surgery

 Surgery is not often used to treat SCLC unless your cancer is very early stage and hasn’t spread to your lymph nodes.
-This surgery would remove the lobe of the lung with the tumor and would be combined with other treatments like chemotherapy and radiation.
+This surgery would remove the lobe of the lung with the tumor and would be used with other treatments like chemotherapy and radiation.

 Chemotherapy is the use of anti-cancer medicines that go through your whole body.
 These medicines may be given through a vein (IV, intravenously) or by mouth.
 Chemotherapy for SCLC may be used with immunotherapy and/or radiation therapy.
-What treatment you receive and how often you have treatment will depend on if you have limited or extensive-stage cancer.
+What treatment you get and how often you have treatment will depend on if you have limited or extensive-stage cancer.

-The medications used to treat SCLC include carboplatin, etoposide, cisplatin, topotecan, lurbinectedin, paclitaxel, docetaxel, irinotecan, temozolomide, cyclophosphamide, doxorubicin, vincristine, etoposide, vinorelbine, gemcitabine, and bendamustine.
+The medications used to treat SCLC include carboplatin, etoposide, cisplatin, topotecan, lurbinectedin, paclitaxel, docetaxel, irinotecan, temozolomide, cyclophosphamide, doxorubicin, vincristine, vinorelbine, gemcitabine, and bendamustine.

 Immunotherapy